mcdemarco/the-new-kitchen-cookbook/salad/farroSalad.md

 Tahini is an interesting dressing variant.

-Sweet onion and sun-dried tomato appear frequently in farro recipes, as do nuts (usually pistachios or pecans, but I would keep it Italian with pine nuts).
-Cannellini are another interesting option.
+Sweet onion and sun-dried tomato appear frequently in farro recipes, as do nuts (usually pistachios or pecans, but I would keep it Italian with pine nuts, or keep it cheap with walnuts).
+Cannellini and/or frozen peas have also been suggested.

 Sometimes the cheese is parmesan instead of feta.

 Often a literal green salad is mixed with farro to make a farro salad.

 You can allegedly freeze farro (though not the rest of the salad), if that helps.

-Farro can be made in an [Instant Pot]; the internet is conflicted about proportions but 1 c. farro to 1 1/2 c. water or stock seems to work with Bob's, without much need for draining afterwards.
-Cook on high pressure for 12 minutes, then natural release.